 Switching gears, X-Terra’s other primary project, Troilus East, is shown in the map above.
 The property is situated in north-central Quebec, about 160 km northeast of Chibougamau, in the Frotet-Evans greenstone belt and comprises 182 mining claims covering ~93 sq. km.

-The Frotet Evans belt has seen limited exploration compared to the Abitibi Greenstone Belt.
-X-Terra’s footprint, in yellow, borders Troilus Gold’s project, and is < 3 km from Inmet Mining’s open pit mine (1996-2010, production of 2M oz. gold + 254M pounds copper).
+The Frotet Evans belt has seen limited exploration compared to the world famous Abitibi Greenstone Belt.
+X-Terra’s footprint, in yellow, borders Troilus Gold’s project, and is < 3 km from Inmet Mining’s past-producing open pit mine (1996-2010, 2M oz. gold + 254M pounds copper).

 Troilus Gold is a single project company.
 Its C$150M market cap is entirely tied to the 8.1M ounces it has delineated so far.
-I would be surprised if there’s not a gold deposit on X-Terra’s property, situated as it is so close to that globally-significant resource.
-The question, how big a deposit might X-Terra be sitting on, and how much might it cost to find out?
+I would be surprised if there’s not a gold deposit on X-Terra’s property, situated so close to that globally-significant resource.
+The question is, how big a deposit might X-Terra be sitting on, and how much will it cost to find out?

 Kenorland Minerals (in bright green) recently announced an intercept of 2.7m of 33.7 g/t gold, incl.
 1.0m of 76.9 g/t gold.
-That comes after the company’s discovery hole (29.1m @ 8.5 g/t Au).
 Kenorland is going public via a RTO of TSX-V-listed Northway Resources, and is concurrently raising C$12M to drill.

-Unbelievable exploration successes, just a few km from X-Terra
+Unbelievable exploration successes a few km from X-Terra

 Combined, Troilus Gold & Kenorland could drill perhaps 30-40k meters over the next six months alone, and double that amount in the next year — all within 10 km of X-Terra’s property!
-Yet, X-Terra’s footprint, in the heart of it all, is valued at just C$5.5M (assuming Troilus East is about half the total value of the Company & Grog / Northwest the other half).
+Yet, X-Terra’s footprint, in the heart of it all, is valued at just C$5.5M (assuming Troilus East is half the total value of the Company, and Grog / Northwest the other half).

-Two & a half years of exploration, 80,500 meters of drilling, delivered an incremental 5.36M ounces of Indicated + Inferred gold for Troilus Gold.
-This resource growth rate, (for a junior with > 1M ounces to start in 2017-18), has been one of the best in Canada.
+At Troilus Gold, two & a half years of exploration, 80,500 meters of drilling, delivered an incremental 5.36M ounces of Indicated + Inferred gold.
+This resource growth rate has been one of the best in Canada.

 Each meter drilled, at an all-in cost of < $200/m, delivered 67 ounces to the mineral resource estimate.
-That’s a finding cost of just $3/oz.
-Do Troilus Gold’s outstanding exploration success bode well for X-Terra?
+That’s a finding cost of $3/oz.
+Does Troilus Gold’s outstanding exploration success bode well for X-Terra?

-Unlike B.C.’s Golden Triangle, with dozens of pre-construction juniors — most pre-maiden resource estimate — there are only 5 or 6 players (with most or all of their gold assets in northern Quebec) near Troilus’s project.
+Unlike B.C.’s Golden Triangle, with dozens of pre-construction juniors — most pre-maiden resource estimate — there are only 5 or 6 players (with most or all of their gold assets in northern Quebec) near Troilus Gold’s project.

-Yet mid-tier & Majors in Quebec / Ontario include, Agnico Eagle, Yamana, Newmont, Eldorado Gold, Iamgold, Kirkland Lake, New Gold, Barrick, Alamos Gold & McEwen Mining.
-X-Terra will have a lot of eyeballs on it if they drill some good holes.
+Yet, mid-tier & Majors in Quebec / Ontario include, Agnico Eagle, Yamana, Newmont, Eldorado Gold, Iamgold, Kirkland Lake, New Gold, Barrick, Alamos Gold & McEwen Mining.
+X-Terra will have a lot of eyeballs on it if they deliver strong results in November.

 Promising update on Troilus East exploration, full steam ahead

-In July, X-Terra completed the first geological reconnaissance & prospecting campaign on its wholly-owned Troilus East property located on the Frotet-Evans greenstone belt in James Bay, Quebec.
-Troilus East is adjacent to Troilus Gold’s 8.1M ounce (Measured + Indicated + Inferred) gold-copper project and to properties held by UrbanGold Minerals & Kenorland Minerals.
+In July, X-Terra completed the first geological reconnaissance & prospecting campaign on its wholly-owned Troilus East property located in James Bay, Quebec.
+Troilus East is adjacent to Troilus Gold’s gold-copper project and to properties held by UrbanGold Minerals & Kenorland Minerals.

 For two weeks, X-Terra’s exploration crew, supported by Technominex of Rouyn-Noranda, collected 451 chip samples from outcrops, boulders & channel sampling.
 The sampling was mostly directed up ice from previously identified gold-in-till anomalies.